rlangc/Training-Needs-Analysis/README.md

 <h2>Sample Document with Questions</h2>

+<h3>1.
+Analyze Request</h3>

-1. Analyze Request (To be completed during 'Needs Analysis Meeting')
+This section is to be completed during 'Needs Analysis Meeting.'

 - Why request is being made?
 - What are the performance issues?
 - What's the urgency of the request?
 - What information needs to be collected & analyzed?
 - What are expected outcomes?
 - What's the impact of the request on human resources? (if applicable)
 - Are there resources, time, and/or budget constraints?
 - Is there existing or associated training?
 - Frequency?
   - Anually, Bi-Anuallly, 2 Years, etc.
 - Who is the sponsor?
 - Who are key stakeholders?
   - Who will be assigned as SMEs?
 - Who is the targeted training audience(s)
   - Are there any differences in what they need to know/do?
 - Are there any physical and/or technology systems involved that would need to be trained?
 - What are the project risks (known & identified)?
 - Is there any data analysis to be done?
 - Are there existing and/or new process or procedures to be developed as a result of this request?
 - What are the associated polcy, statues, regulations, mandates, etc.? (if applicable)

-2. Desired Results andor Deliverables (To be completed after 'Needs Analysis Meeting')
+<h3>2.
+Desired Results andor Deliverables</h3>

+This section is to be completed after 'Needs Analysis Meeting'

-    - Deliverables: recommendation(s); milestones; resource identification; budget; risks; and schedule:
+- Deliverables: recommendation(s); milestones; resource identification; budget; risks; and schedule
 - Current State of Training vs. Future State of Training
 - Identify causes of performance gaps/problems
 - Identify environmental barriers affecting performance
 - Propose solution(s)
 - Identify specific outcomes for the solution
 - Performance-based outcomes
 - Identify needs
 - Identify best practices/benchmark other organizations/sections if/as appropriate
 - Identify resources
 - Identify risks
 - Identify costs
 - Initiate development of the solution
 - Course and/or curriculum
 - Blended learning approach (modular)
 - Learner-centric materials
 - Online training
-    - Job aids:
+- Job aids
-    - Document of scenarios for roleplay:
+- Document of scenarios for roleplay

      <h2></h2>
 <p align="center">